NASA Railroad: History

 In 2020, NASA reopened the railroad to support the new Space Launch System (SLS) vehicle.
 The railroad took delivery of a train loaded segments of the two shuttle-derived solid fuel rocket boosters that will be used on the initial flights of the SLS.
 Each booster will provide 3.6 e6lb of thrust by adding one additional solid fuel propellant segment to the modified shuttle boosters (five sections for the SLS versus four for the STS).
 This SLS booster will be the largest, most powerful solid propellant boosters ever built.
 The boosters are by manufactured Northrop Grumman (formerly Orbital ATK) in Utah and shipped cross-country to KSC by rail.
+As recently as 2026, Flordia East Coast railway number 430, an EMD GP40-2 was spotted transporting a consist carrying components of the SRBs for Artemis III.

 Equipment

 The NASA Railroad formerly operated three SW1500 switcher locomotives, each former Toledo, Peoria and Western Railway units, as well as 75 railroad cars.
 The fleet was maintained by the NASA Railroad shop, which also maintained locomotives and railcars for the Cape Canaveral Space Force Station.
 Upon the railroad's reopening in 2020, several industrial railcar movers were purchased by NASA and currently serve as the railroad's only form of motive power.